 You can be honest with the child you put up for adoption.
 Dear Megan, I put my child up for adoption in 2005 when I was in a rough spot.
 In the past two years I’ve gotten back on track.
 I recently received an update from my child’s parents.
 They said I could write and…Read More >

+A birth mother’s medical history is important, before and after the adoption.
 If you’re considering putting up a child for adoption, you have likely looked at open adoption.
 While families often had closed adoptions in the past and children may not have known they were adopted.
 Today open adoption is very common.
-In an open adoption, you and your child’s adoptive parents can communicate.
-You may decide…Read More >
+In an open…Read More >

 There are many reasons why birth parents lose touch with their adopted child.
 Some of these might surprise you.
 Birth Parents don’t want to interfere with their child’s new family unit Many birth parents lose touch with their adopted child intentionally.
 In many cases this is because they don’t want to interfere with the family. …Read More >